How to Make Blueberry Pie Filling - Easily! With Step-by-step Photos, Recipe, Directions, Ingredients and Costs

 Now here's how you can, too!

-You can use fresh or even frozen blueberries, but obviously you'll get the best price and freshest taste if you go pick your own.
+You can use fresh or even frozen blueberries, but obviously you will get the best price and freshest taste if you go pick your own.
 Typically, blueberries are in season in the US and Europe in June and July - check the harvest calendar for your state!

 Now's a good time to get the jars ready, so you won't be rushed later.
 The dishwasher is fine for the jars; especially if it has a "sanitize" cycle, the water bath processing will sanitize them as well as the contents!
 If you don't have a dishwasher with a sanitize cycle, you can wash the containers in hot, soapy water and rinse, then sanitize the jars by boiling them 10 minutes, and keep the jars in hot water until they are used.
 Leave the jars in the dishwasher on "heated dry" until you are ready to use them.
 Keeping them hot will prevent the jars from breaking when you fill them with the hot blueberry pie filling.